Internal Medicine Residency

 • Evaluate your attending and rotation at each end of rotation.

-• Review your experiences over the past six months ta your biannual composite evaluation.
+• Review your experiences over the past six months at your biannual composite evaluation.

 • Complete an anonymous survey on an annual basis.